Aldrich-Genetic-Epidemiology-Lab/genotype_qc/README.md

 gnomad_afr_eur_mega_snps.hg19.nodup.remove_chm13.biallelic_geno.0.05_mind.0.05.afr_hwe.1e-6_maf.0.01_fhet
 ```
 \
 **10.** Finally, before genotype imputation, you also may want to test for batch effects.
 This is particularly relevant if you have DNA derived from various sample types (i.e. blood vs. saliva vs. mouthwash).
-We will not test for batch effects here, but sample code for such a scenario can be found in the ```batch_effects``` sub-directory.
+We will not test for batch effects here, but sample code for such a scenario can be found in the ```pre-imputation/batch_effects``` sub-directory.

 ## Imputation
 The pre-imputed, ancestry-stratified datasets on which we performed QC should be stored at the following paths: